CsabaDu/CsabaDu.DynamicTestData/README.md

 #### `GetDisplayName` method

-This method is prepared to facilitate displaying literal testcase description as required in MSTest and NUnit framewoks.
+This method is prepared to facilitate displaying the tequired literal testcase description in MSTest and NUnit framewoks.
 You will find sample code for MSTest usage in the [Usage](#usage), for NUnit usage in the [Advanced Usage](#advanced-usage) sections below.

 The method is implemented as it is defined to initialize the MSTest framework's `DynamicDataAttribute.DynamicDataDisplayName` property.
 Following the testmethod's name, the injected object array's first element will be used as string.
 This element in case of `ArgsCode.Properties` is the `TestCase` property of the instance, and the instance's string representation in case of `ArgsCode.Instance`.
 This is the `TestCase` property's value either as the `ToString()` method returns that.